biosails/pheniqs/docs/quickstart.md

     "output": [ "000000000-BDGGG_raw.cram" ]
 }
 ```
 >**Example 1.3** Interleaving three read segments verbatim into a single CRAM file.
-CRAM files are often much faster to read and write, especially in highly parallelized environments, and also support a rich metadata vocabulary.
+CRAM and BAM files are often much faster to read and write, especially in highly parallelized environments, and also support a rich metadata vocabulary.
 {: .example}

-You may optionally specify `base output url` to explicitly provide a base directory and make the configuration file more portable.
-[Absolute file paths](glossary#absolute_path) ignore `base output url`.

 Before we move on to read manipulation here is the same interleaving configuration achieved without a configuration file by specifying the same instruction on the command lines